dennishall/scroll-to-today-google-sheets/README.md

-# Auto scroll to today in Google Sheets
+# Auto-scroll to today in Google Sheets

 When you open a spreadsheet in Google Sheets, this Google AppsScript will automatically scroll or jump to the cell corresponding to today's date by focusing or selecting that cell.